How is Zeffy free?

 The Cheesecake Factory is a restaurant franchise spread across the US that offers the best in-kind donations to nonprofits and charities.
 It gives back to the communities where its restaurants are serving.
 Notably, the Cheesecake Factory gives various gift cards to eligible charities.

-As of February 2023, the company has donated 662,000 pounds of food to local nonprofits.
-Plus, its employees have volunteered for 17,300 hours.
+As of February 2023, the company has donated 662,000 pounds of food to local nonprofit organizations and had its employees volunteer for 17,300 hours.

-To secure the in-kind donation, all you have to do is get in touch with the general manager at your local Cheesecake Factory.
+To secure the in-kind donation, contact the general manager at your local Cheesecake Factory.

 Mission Affinity

-The Cheesecake Factory dedicates its corporate giving to local charities and community organizations.
+The Cheesecake Factory dedicates its financial grants to local organizations and community organizations.

 Other Giving Programs